Apply

 • ASTR courses

 No, you cannot.
-When counting two courses in one sub-group they must be in a different subject.
+When counting two courses in one sub-group they must be in a different Earth Sciences subject.
 For example, if you want two courses in the first sub-group, one must be Geochemistry and the other Geophysics.

-Details of the APEGS course requirements can be found above the recommended order of courses for each degree.
+Details of the APEGS course requirements can be found above in the recommended order of courses for each degree.

-In Group 2C of APEGS requirements, can I count more than one course in the same subject?
+In Group 2C of APEGS requirements, can I count courses in the same Earth Sciences subject or do they have to be in different subjects?

-Details of the APEGS course requirements can be found above the recommended order of courses for each degree.
+Details of the APEGS course requirements can be found above in the recommended order of courses for each degree.